NicholasMarnUWM/CS_995G_Marn/README.md

 # CS_995G_Marn
-Cobol Code for CS 995G for Nicholas Marn
+Repository for code relevant to the work of Nicholas Marn of UWM towards CS 995G.
+Cost is my own except where attributed.